sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

    2 │        2         0
 ```

-Note that the variable names are generated automatically when `:auto` is set as
+Note that the column names are generated automatically when `:auto` is set as
 the second argument.

-Alternatively you can pass a vector of variable names as a second argument to the
+Alternatively you can pass a vector of column names as a second argument to the
 `Dataset`:

 ```jldoctest